 I have been planning to write about the impact of errors in medical translation for some time.
 But not without doing some research first.
-I tried to avoid the tabloid press approach by using headlines like:
+I try to avoid tabloid press headlines like:

 “Young Mother had the wrong leg amputated due to a translation error.”

-In my opinion, it is rather unresourceful to lay on a scare tactic by using translation mistakes to reach out to prospects.
+In my opinion, it is rather unresourceful to lay on a scare tactic by using translation mistakes when reaching out to prospects.

 To err is human

 True!
 But, what makes us humans unique is the ability to learn from mistakes.
 We can develop measures to minimise them.

 For that reason, I have compiled a list of tips on how to avoid mistakes when translating for medicine and healthcare.

 Searching through some online databases, I have come across a variety of cases where translation errors have resulted in serious incidents.
 Above all, the translation mistake in a hospital in Berlin, Germany.
 There, 47 patients ended up with the wrong knee replacement due to a non-professional translation.

 Interestingly, most other reported translation errors causing “Serious Incidents” have two things in common: ‘Patient Communication’ and ‘Emergency Situation’.

 In fact, most of these case reports describe the failure of a healthcare provider to produce a professional interpreter (“at all” or “in time”).